goatcorp/dalamud-docs/docs/versions/v11/lumina.md

 ### Using `RowRef.CreateTypeHash` to improve performance for `GetFirstValidRowOrUntyped`

 As a side effect of removing all caching, accessing properties that use `GetFirstValidRowOrUntyped` can be ~3x slower than before.
 To mitigate this, you can use `RowRef.CreateTypeHash` to create a unique hash of the list of types you want to access.
 This hash is then used to quickly resolve the referenced sheet.
-This type of optimization isn't 100% necessary, but you should consider using it if you're experiencing performance issues or using a code generator to create row parsing code.
+This type of optimization isn't required, but you should consider using it if you're experiencing performance issues or if you're using a code generator to create row parsing code.